Canadian Inflation Rose In May, Surprising Markets

 May Jobs Report

-Latest News 7 Jun
+Latest News Leslie Blais 7 Jun

 In the first major data release since the Bank of Canada cut interest rates on Wednesday, Statistics Canada Labour Force Survey for May showed a marked slowdown from the April surge.
 Employment was little changed and the employment rate fell 0.1 percentage points to 61.3%, the seventh decrease in the past eight months.